A couple meeting with a tax advisor, potentially discussing financial or real estate planning with a professional.

 Here’s a quick example of how this works.

 Let’s say you borrowed $300,000 to buy a house in 2020.
 Then a year later, you took out a $50,000 home equity loan to build an addition onto your house.
-Since this home equity loan was used to improve your home and your loan total falls under the TCJA limits of $750,000, the entirety of interest paid on this loan would be tax deductible.
+Since this home equity loan was used to improve your home and your loan total falls under the TCJA limits of $750,000, the entirety of interest paid on these loans would be tax deductible.

 How To Deduct Home Equity Loan Interest